 A refugee is someone with a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership of a particular social group.
-However, a person may face the prospect of serious human rights violations in their country of origin but not satisfy the definition of a refugee.
-This may occur, for example, if the harm they face is not for one of the five Refugee Convention grounds.
+However, someone may be at risk of serious human rights violations in their country of origin but not satisfy the definition of a refugee.
+This may occur, for example, if the harm they face is not linked to one of the five Refugee Convention grounds.

 - arbitrary deprivation of life

 - the death penalty

 Section 36(2B) sets out three exceptions, stating that there is no ‘real risk’ of significant harm if a person can safely relocate to another part of the country; if an authority within the country can provide protection; or if the risk is faced by the population generally and not by the non-citizen personally.